Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:35 Yeah.

-13:36 Yeah, I thought more people would just like, they'd go to work and do Django and they'd go home and they'd, I don't know, watch Game of Thrones or something.
+13:36 I thought more people were just like, they'd go to work and do Django and they'd go home and they'd, I don't know, watch Game of Thrones or something.

-13:41 But Django developers love it and they, you know, they use it a lot for all sorts of things.
+13:41 But Django developers love it and they use it a lot for all sorts of things.

 13:53 Another one that's interesting is how many people are on the latest version.

-13:58 So web apps often sort of get stuck in the past 'cause once you get them up and running, like people don't wanna touch it.
+13:58 So web apps often sort of get stuck in the past because once you get them up and running, like people don't want to touch it.

 14:02 But 75% of the people are using the 3.2, which at the time of asking, I believe, was the latest version.